ChristinaBohn/todo-today/README.md

 # todo-today
-Following a tutorial to learn SvelteKit!
+Following a tutorial to learn SvelteKit and Tailwind CSS!
 A TODO list application